block-commons/cryptocommons/content/_index.md

 Decentralized Autonomous Organizations (DAOs) have emerged as an effort to harness the coordination and organizational affordances of blockchains.
 Towards the end the book considers some examples of DAOs that are being used as part of the governance of cryptocurrency networks, and also some platforms which exist to allow for the creation of DAOs with varied purposes.

-This is version 0.8.0 - the first version to be publicly released, and a kind of public beta.
+This is version 1.0 - released Jan 4 2021, the first version to be publicly released was v0.8 on [Nov 1 2019](https://twitter.com/RichardRed0x/status/1190315513043472385).
+If you already read v0.8, check out the {{change log writeup}} and full details of all changes in this [pull request](https://github.com/block-commons/cryptocommons/pull/27).

-I am planning to develop this resource on an ongoing basis, and will collect updates into releases with release notes that explain what has changed.
-You can follow the full history of how the book develops in the GitHub repository and check release notes to see what has changed between versions.

-Feedback and suggestions about subjects to include in the next version are welcome.

 [Next - Commons Based Peer Production](/commons-based-peer-production/)